 Everything Has a Place

 It’s important to keep in mind that living in an apartment the chances that it can become cluttered and untidy are high.
-Organization is key to keeping your place looking clean.
+Organizational discipline is key to keeping your place looking clean.
 That’s not to say you have to spend a small fortune on top-shelf gadgets!
-Your local dollar store will suffice for getting what you need to keep things organized and in place.
+For example, your local dollar store will suffice for getting what you need to keep things organized and in place.

 Also, keep in mind that less is more.
 You don’t want to fall into the trap of accumulating more stuff than you have a need for or that you can keep organized.
 If you’re already on your way to needing to thin out what you have so far, be logical and brutal.
 Inspect the things you’ve stored in your closets.
 Are they old and tattered?
 Get rid of them, chances are you won’t use them anyway.
 If you’ve not used something in several months, you probably won’t use them any time soon.